 - Start your day with positive affirmations!
 I use these two books but there are others online you can subscribe to – The Daily Motivator is a good one.
 Find the ones that speak to you!
 Or follow/like my coach page as I try to post some motivational stuff daily too.

-- Buy yourself a journal, start a sober blog, or keep posting to our group on Facebook DAILY or whenever you need to (multiple times a day if you must).
+- Buy yourself a journal, start a sober blog, or keep posting to our group on Facebook DAILY or whenever you need to (multiple times a day if you must) – ** this is now a SECRET group and to join you need to message me.
 Write out/record how you are feeling through it all – it’s great to be able to look back on and keep as a record too.
 Working through this is really eye opening as you become more aware of things – because you are no longer numbing your way through life!

 - Decide on the things you are going to add to your life to replace the times you used up when you used to drink – for me that was diving into my health and fitness goals.
 I became a Beachbody coach and being a product of the product every single day!!
 My go to workouts are done right from my own home – but do what works for you!!
 If you are interested in what I do or want more info, message me on Facebook.
 I plan on making 2017 my healthiest year EVER!!